martijnj42/AndroidTTSWrapper/README.md

 AndroidTTSWrapper is a wrapper around the Android Text-To-Speech module, designed to simplify the initialization and management of the Android TextToSpeech engine.

 ## Usage
+Match the sdk version of the plugin, in the file: `androidttswraper/build.gradle`, to match your project.
 Build the `androidttswrapper` and add the .aar bundle to your Android Project.

 ## TODO
 - Add function `getVoiceByName()`, easily get a voice.